jet/equinox/README.md

 For that particular reactor, a different thing is going on though: the input value is versioned, and we don't write if the value is in date e.g. if you reset the checkpoint on the projector, it can re-run all the work idempotently:

-a) version 3 of something is never temporarily overwritten with V2 and then V3
+a. version 3 of something is never temporarily overwritten with V2 and then V3

-b) no redundant writes take place (and no expensive RU costs are incurred in Cosmos)
+b. no redundant writes take place (and no expensive RU costs are incurred in Cosmos)

 ### What kind of values does `ISyncContext.Version` return; i.e. what numeric value is yielded for an empty stream? :pray: [@ragiano215](https://github.com/ragiano215)